 If parents and doctors aren’t dedicated to passive range of motion exercises, then the baby might not recover full function of their arm that was affected.
 Even with dedication to exercises and treatment, the child could still never recover fully from the injury.
 Children who don’t receive enough treatment or whose injuries were too severe can end up with a weak limb or will be unable to lift the arm above a certain point.

 When your child has suffered from this type of birth injury and it was the result of the doctor’s negligence, then you deserve justice for their wrongful actions.
 Our Baltimore Erb’s palsy lawyer can help your family recover the financial compensation that you deserve for the stress and damages you and your baby experienced during birth.
 We understand that this is a vulnerable time for you and your family, which is why we’re here to guide you through the legal process and support you every step of the way.

 Getting Help from a Maryland Brachial Plexus Injury Lawyer

 If your child was diagnosed with Erb’s palsy, Klumpke paralysis, or another type of brachial plexus palsy that you believe was caused by an injury sustained during the birth of your child and could have been prevented, you may be able to file a lawsuit against the doctor, nurse, hospital staff, or institution that allowed the mistake to occur.
 Most brachial plexus injuries can be prevented with proper care.

 By filing a lawsuit against the responsible party, you may help the institution prevent further cases of negligence during the labor and delivery process.
-To learn more, get in touch with the skilled and experienced Baltimore Erb’s palsy attorneys at Belsky, Weinberg & Horowitz, LLC as soon as possible.
-Your time to file a potential legal claim may be running out.
+Your case will likely have a time limit in which you’re able to come forward, so it’s important to act quickly.
+To learn more, get in touch with the skilled and experienced Baltimore Erb’s palsy attorneys at Belsky & Horowitz, LLC as soon as possible.